Research and data gathering

 Nature parks are sizeable areas comprising a combination of untouched and man-made landscapes that are rich in flora, fauna and habitats.
 As these areas also contain unusual geological elements and an extremely broad range of topological features, they are often studied by scientists.

 The insights gained from such research and the data gathered for them is crucial when it comes to ensuring sustainable use of nature parks over the long term.

 Study of the fauna in Fanes-Sennes-Prags / Fanes-Senes-Braies Nature Park and Trudner Horn / Monte Corno Nature Park

-This study was conducted from 1995 to 1997 by the Wildlife Biology Society, Munich at the behest of the provincial office for nature parks, with the goal of gaining insight into the animal populations in these two nature parks.
+This study was conducted from 1995 to 1997 by the Wildlife Biology Society, Munich at the behest of the provincial office for nature parks (today office for nature), with the goal of gaining insight into the animal populations in these two nature parks.
 The study contains data concerning the distribution of the species concerned and their phenological patterns (periodically recurring developmental manifestations in nature over the course of a year, one example being the coloration of the ptarmigan’s feathers).
 In addition, the species concerning which we currently lack knowledge and need to learn more were listed.
 The study report is in German.

 Owls and codgers in Trudner Horn / Monte Corno Nature Park